NagatoDEV/PlayStation-Home-Scene-List-Spreadsheet/README.md

 # PlayStation Home Scene List

 The purpose of this repository is to keep an archive of all of the scenes that has been obtained by the [Destination Home Team](http://destinationho.me/).
 This includes public, private, and development scenes from all regions of home (SCEA/SCEE/SCEJ/SCEAsia).

+* For the **Public/Personal** space scene list click [here](https://github.com/NagatoDEV/PlayStation-Home-Scene-List-Spreadsheet/blob/main/Destination%20Home%20Archive%20Public-Private%20Scene%20List.csv).
+Moreover, if you want to see our current archive of *rare* development home spaces check out this [spreadsheet](https://github.com/NagatoDEV/PlayStation-Home-Scene-List-Spreadsheet/blob/main/Destination%20Home%20Archive%20Development%20Scene%20List.csv).

+* To see what current spaces that the Destination Home Team is missing you can view our **missing scene list spreadsheet** [here](https://github.com/NagatoDEV/PlayStation-Home-Scene-List-Spreadsheet/blob/main/Destination%20Home%20Archive%20Public-Private%20Scene%20List.csv)

 ![SHOT03](https://user-images.githubusercontent.com/67494727/114953028-80fd6200-9e25-11eb-9607-54ae9d38986b.PNG)

-# Additional Information
+# Additional Information:

-This archive will be updated whenever the team gains more data i.e. obtaining more scenes.
+This archive will be updated whenever the team gains more data i.e, obtaining more scenes.

 ## How can you help out the project?